classic racing dayboat, gracing the river Thames since 1911

-Alfred White Memorial Cup – Sunday Points Series 2019.
-Series not held in 2020 due to pandemic.
+Alfred White Memorial Cup – Sunday Points Series 2022.

-This is also an historic trophy, which dates back to the days of the Essex One Design, the wooden predecessor of the Estuary One Design boat currently sailed.
+This is also an historic trophy, which dates back to the days of the Essex One Design, the predecessor of the Estuary One Design boat currently sailed.
 It is a one-off championship race, usually held in June or July starting from the EYC start line, and is always hotly contested.
-The holder is Tim Browne in Tango.
+The holder is Andrew Carpenter in Madrigal.

-This is an Interclub Trophy for 18 foot boats which is raced for annually at the EYC.
-The current holder is Andrew Carpenter in Madrigal, who also won the Rickard bowl as the first EYC boat in the 2021 race.
-There is also a prize for the runner-up, the GWS Beecroft Trophy, which is currently held by Steve Underwood sailing Air.
+This Interclub Trophy for 18 foot boats is raced for annually at the EYC.
+The current holder is Andrew Carpenter in Madrigal, who also won the Rickard bowl as the first EYC boat in the 2022 race.
+There is also a prize for the runner-up, the GWS Beecroft Trophy, which is currently held by Bob Habermel sailing Calypso

-This is a trophy in memory of a late class captain who had a great influence on the EOD Class, John Swann, and is a three race series usually held over a bank holiday period.
-Andrew Carpenter won the trophy in Madrigal.
+This is a trophy in memory of a late class captain who had a great influence on the EOD Class, John Swann.
+It is a three race series usually held over a bank holiday period.
+Andrew Carpenter won the series in Madrigal.

 This is a memorial trophy for a much-loved former class captain.
 It is a one-off race around an EYC course.
 The current holder is Andrew Carpenter helming Madrigal.

 This is also a trophy competed for in memory of a late class captain as a one-off race around an EYC course.
 It is unusual in being an antique tea caddy rather than a cup or decanter, a reference to Tony’s working life as a tea trader.
-The current holder is Bob Habermel helming Calypso.
+The current holder is Alex Carpenter helming Madrigal.